-The Rikiki still posts some pretty decent numbers despite of its 5400-rpm drive.
+The portable drive still posts some pretty decent numbers despite of its 5400-rpm drive.
 It is for those who are looking for something wrapped up in a small package that is both sexy and speedy.

 LaCie really makes some drop dead gorgeous peripherals and the Rikiki is no exception.
 With that being said, unlike the 2Big RAID I reviewed awhile back, LaCie went a very subtle and understated approach to the design of the Rikiki.
 This really looks on first glance like nothing more than a small “black box”.
 It is only when you actually take a closer look do you notice the little things that make a LaCie a LaCie product.

-The biggest of these "little things" is the fact that the Rikiki's skin is not cheap plastic; rather it is made from brushed aluminum.
+The biggest of these “little things” is the fact that the Rikiki’s skin is not cheap plastic; rather it is made from brushed aluminum.
 This gives a very nice texture to the drive that really needs to be felt to be full understood.
 The other thing which separates this external drive from most is the fact that it is smaller than most.
-Where it has a 12.5mm, 2.5" hard drive in there, it is going to be taller than some of the smaller 2.5" based external storage solutions that I have looked at, namely the Seagate GoFlex Portable.
-However others such as the Iomega eGo are actually bigger than this.
+Where it has a 12.5mm, 2.5″ hard drive in there, it is going to be taller than some of the smaller 2.5″ based external storage solutions that I have looked at, namely the Seagate GoFlex Portable.
+However others are actually larger than this.
 In either case, the Rikiki is shorter than basically any hard drive enclosure I have ever seen.
 It may not be much but every little bit helps but it does make this a very portable drive.